marb61a/Course-Notes/Testing/Learn Software Testing from Industry Experts.md

 Syncing with Culture: Tactical Testing
 Syncing with Culture: Documentation
 Syncing with Culture: Quality
+  -
+  -

 Conclusion: Syncing with Culture
+  -
+  - This a wrap up of what the chapter covered

-Street Smart Testing 10 Lessons
+Street Smart Testing
-Expand

 Dealing with Turbulence and Change
 Dealing with Turbulence and Change: Survival
 Dealing with Turbulence and Change: Fundamentals